gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 > SQL is for some experienced old guys with beards from the 90th.
 But I come from the world of Ruby on Rails where we have ActiveRecord, which conveniently hides all the SQL complexity.
 Writing raw SQL is not welcome anymore, it's _not safe_, and is a sign of a bad programming tone.

-Sounds weird?
-I know, right?
+Sounds weird I know, right?
 But back in a day, it was a thing I believed in.
 In almost all of the projects I've been involved in writing raw SQL was considered a bad thing to do.
 More often than not I'd hear a conversation like this:

 > – Guys, we should probably write this in raw SQL,<br>
 > – Raw SQL?
 Seriously?!<br>